8ta4/see/DONTREADME.md

 > Does this tool return HTML?

 No. A human sees rendered text, not a mess of HTML tags.

+> Does this tool return `textContent`?

+No. `textContent` It has two problems:

+- It'll grab all the text from inside `<script>` and `<style>` tags.

+- It also ignores CSS, so it will happily give you text from elements that are hidden.

-The tool mimics this by returning the `document.title` and `document.body.innerText` as a single block of text.
+That's why the tool returns the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.

 > Does an anti-bot challenge page cause `see` to fail?